Introduction to INA 212(a)(6)(C)(i) Waiver

 Positive and Negative Factors

-Gathering evidence of hardship can be one of the most challenging parts of the process.
-You’ll need to provide compelling evidence that your U.S. relative would face significant difficulties if you’re not allowed into the country.
+Gathering evidence of hardship can be one of the most challenging aspects of the waiver application process.
+It is essential to compile compelling documentation that illustrates the significant difficulties your U.S. relative would encounter if you are not permitted to enter the country.
+This evidence may include:

 Common Reasons for Denial and How to Address Them